Preserving Black Churches: Guidelines and Eligibility

 • Any construction projects must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

 • Unless prior written approval of a bid waiver is obtained from the National Trust, at least three (3) competitive bids/quotes must be obtained for any procurement of services that exceed $50,000.
-This provision applies only to portions of the project supported by National Trust grant funds.
+This provision applies only to portions of the project supported by National Trust or Action Fund grant funds.

-• Grant recipients must include appropriate acknowledgement of National Trust and its philanthropic partners' financial support in all printed materials generated for the project.
+• Grant recipients must include appropriate acknowledgement of the National Trust, the Action Fund, and its philanthropic partners' financial support in all printed materials generated for the project.
 As part of the grant agreement, a toolkit for promoting the grant will be provided to each grantee.

 • Consultants must be approved by the National Trust before grant funds are disbursed.
 Board members of the applicant organization cannot serve as consultants unless appropriate conflict of interest procedures are followed and documented.